dotnet/AspNetCore.Docs/aspnet/fundamentals/configuration.rst

   :dedent: 8
   :emphasize-lines: 9-13

 There is no limit to the number of ``IConfigureOptions<TOptions>`` services you can add.
+Each configuration service comes in a NuGet package.
 They are all applied in order they are registered.
 Each call to :dn:method:`~Microsoft.Extensions.DependencyInjection.OptionsServiceCollectionExtensions.Configure\<TOptions>` adds an :dn:iface:`~Microsoft.Extensions.Options.IConfigureOptions\<TOptions>` service to the service container.
 In the example above, the values of ``Option1`` and ``Option2`` are both specified in `appsettings.json`, but the value of ``Option1`` is overridden by the configured delegate in the highlighted code above.
 When more than one configuration service is configured, the last configuration source specified “wins”.
-With the code above, ``HomeController.Index`` method returns ``option1 = value1_from_action, option2 = 2``.
+With the code above, the ``HomeController.Index`` method returns ``option1 = value1_from_action, option2 = 2``.

 .. note:: Configuration keys are case insensitive.